sunxfancy/BevyTauriExample/README.md

 ## The Example

-There are two different examples in the same codebase. wgpu and bevy as the default one.
+There are two different examples in the same codebase: wgpu and bevy.
-If you want to run the wgpu example, you can use the following command after building the release version:
+If you want to run the wgpu example, you need to give additional flag as the following command after building the release version:

 ```bash
 cd src-tauri/ && src-tauri/target/release/btexample --use-wgpu